0jscsshtml/brickscodes/README.md

 ###### Back to Top
 * Add scroll progress to Back to Top Element.
 * When enabled, adding a Back to Top element will automatically include a scroll progress indicator.
 Customize its style as desired.
+###### Form
+* Form Abandonment
+  * Seamlessly integrates with the Bricks Form element.
+  * Utilizes the form's 'save-submission' and 'email' actions to store records in the database and send an email to users regarding form abandonment.
+  * Forms can be submitted normally or saved as a draft by providing an email address.
+  * Form data is sanitized through Bricks form’s 'save-submission' action when creating a record.
+  * Records can be viewed in the backend via Bricks Form Submission, with the form's status.
+(Planned support for 'View Form Submission in Frontend' in the Custom Element.)
+  * If the form is submitted normally, it follows the default behavior.
+  * If submitted as a draft (incomplete form), all filled-in data is saved.
+The user will receive an email containing a secure, time-based token URL.
+  * Upon clicking the link, the user is automatically returned to the form page, where the token is validated, and the form is pre-filled with the saved data.
+  * Subsequent submissions, whether normal or draft, will update the existing record in the database (no new entries), with proper data sanitization.

+In-Progress
+* Custom Registration ( Support ACF Custom Fields)
+* Frontend Update User Profile Form ( Support ACF Custom Fields)
+* Frontend Create Post Form ( Support ACF Custom Fields)
+* Frontend Edit Post Form ( Support ACF Custom Fields)

 ## Preview